Enter your ZIP to find local pros.

 Ceramic Tile

-This quite popular tile is in demand for a good reason.
-It works very well as flooring in the bathroom or for shower walls and floors.
-While ceramic shower tiles can be very slick when not glazed, they are usually glazed and textured when installed in the bathroom to avoid that problem.
+This popular tile is in demand for good reason.
+It works well as flooring in the bathroom and for shower walls and floors.
+While ceramic tiles can be slick when not glazed, shower tiles are typically glazed and textured to reduce slipping.

 Ceramic Tile